skhan-tech/skhan-tech.github.io/_posts/2020-04-03-Classifying-The-Web.md

 4. Model Selection

 **Training Data**

+*Note the source code for the discussion below can be found in: BusinessClassifier_Modeling.ipynb*

 The training data that I will be using will come from the sklearn.fetch_20newsgroups dataset.
 This dataset is included as part of the scikit-learn library and includes a pre-labeled dataset of raw text that has been classified as being a member of 20 different topics.

+The image below shows the pre-labeled topic descriptions and the sklearn topic names.
+The reason I decided on this dataset to train my model is:

+a.
+I would need to generate my own pre-labeled data to feed into my model which would be a lengthy task, this dataset is already pre-labeled for me and
+b. luckily this dataset actually includes e-commerce or business-related text already.
+The item highlighted in white below *E-Commerce* or *misc.forsale* containts newsgroup comments and articles about businesses.

 <img src="../images/post4/20topics.png" alt="WARC" title="WARC" width="425" height="500" />

+The fetch_20newsgroupds data set contains 11,314 documents with 130,107 unique words.

+**Natural Language Processing**

+The next step is to create count vectors for all the text in my documents.
+I will be using a technique called TF-IDF (Term Frequency multiplied by Inverse Document Frequency).
+At a high level this approach tries to determine the importance of a word in a document by assigning a relevance score.
+Without getting too technical, here's how it works:

+a.
+Term Frequency: the number of times a word appears in a single document divided by the number of words in the document.
+b.
+Inverse Document Frequency: the log of the 11,314 documents in this corpus divided by the number of documents that contain the word being evaluated.

+This will give me a value for each word in each article that ranges from 0 >= to <1.
+The higher the number the more important a word is to a particular article.
+This dataset contains the features that I will be passing into my machine learning model in order to determine topic relevance.

 # Conclusion